rashedtalukder/ai-gbb-learning-shop/sales_insights/README.md

 ## This workshop will focus on below customer use-case:

-A contoso company would like to buid and AI Assistant that can be used by their non technical business users to get information on their product sales data residing in a SQL database using a natural language interaction.
-So for the purpose of this workshop we will use an Azure SQL databse which will host some sample product sales data that we will query with natural language using SK and the power of LLMs.
+A contoso company wants to build an AI Assistant which can be used by their non technical business users to get information on their product sales data.
+The data resides in a SQL database and the business users wants to analyze that data using natural language queries as they might not have the technical expertise to write T-SQL queries.
+They also want to the results to be summarized in plain text.

+So, for the purpose of this workshop we will use an Azure SQL databse which will host some sample product sales data that we will query with natural language using Semantic Kernel Pipeline and the power of LLMs.

+## Semantic Kernel Overview and the workshop setup details
 In this reworkshop we demonstrate how to use [Semantic Kernel](https://github.com/microsoft/semantic-kernel) to convert Natural Language (NL) to SQL Query using Azure OpenAI (GPT-4 model).

 Semantic Kernel is an exciting framework and a powerful tool that can be used for several applications, including chatbots, virtual assistants, and more.